 School psychologists conduct psychological assessments and provide high-quality, evidence-based services to support the academic achievement and optimal mental and behavioral health for all CPS students.
 In collaboration with various internal and external stakeholders, including students, parents, principals, teachers, paraprofessionals, related service providers, and community service agencies, school psychologists provide prevention activities and intervention strategies that enhance student outcomes.

-Speech-language pathologists (SLPs) work with students directly and/or support teachers and families to prevent or address a variety of communication disorders that which adversely impact the academic performance of students, including articulation, language comprehension, language expression, voice, pragmatic language, and fluency.
+Speech-language pathologists (SLPs) work with students directly and/or support teachers and families to prevent or address a variety of communication disorders that adversely impact the academic performance of students, including articulation, language comprehension, language expression, voice, pragmatic language, and fluency.